EpsilonSolutions/netscaler-command-reference/docs/cs/cs-action/cs-action.md

 <b>targetLBVserver</b>
 Name of the load balancing virtual server to which the content is switched.

+<b>targetVserver</b>
+Name of the VPN virtual server to which the content is switched.

 <b>targetVserverExpr</b>
 Information about this content switching action.